Apply to the SEC

 Equal Employment Opportunity (EEO) Information for SEC Job Applicants

-Federal EEO laws protect all applicants from discrimination on the following bases: race, color, sex (not limited to conduct which is sexual in nature, includes pregnancy, gender identity, sexual orientation, transgender status), age (40 and over), religion, national origin, disability, genetic information, retaliation for participating in the EEO process or opposing discrimination.
+Federal EEO laws protect all applicants from discrimination on the following bases: race, color, sex (not limited to conduct which is sexual in nature; includes pregnancy, gender identity, sexual orientation, transgender status), age (40 and over), religion, national origin, disability, genetic information, and retaliation for participating in the EEO process or opposing discrimination.
 Applicants who believe they have been discriminated against on any EEO basis can seek recourse through the SEC's administrative complaints process.
 To be timely, an individual must enter the EEO process within 45 days from when they know (or should have known) of the alleged discrimination.
-Click here for additional information.

 Reasonable Accommodation Policy

 Federal agencies must provide reasonable accommodation to applicants with disabilities where appropriate.
 Applicants requiring reasonable accommodation for any part of the application process should follow the instructions in the job opportunity announcement.
 For any part of the remaining hiring process, applicants should contact the hiring agency directly.
 Determinations on requests for reasonable accommodation will be made on a case-by-case basis.

 A reasonable accommodation is any change to a job, the work environment, or the way things are usually done that enables an individual with a disability to apply for a job, perform job duties, or receive equal access to job benefits.